Best AI Robo-Advisor Alternatives for Experienced Investors in 2026

 A conversational AI investing assistant built specifically for markets.
 You ask plain-English questions about funds, ETFs, and stocks, and it helps screen, compare, and discover securities, with some account-connection features for context.
 It is a research and discovery layer, not a manager that reallocates for you.

-- Best for: Plain-English fund and ETF discovery and security screening when you still make and place the call yourself.
+- Best for: Plain-English fund and ETF discovery and security screening when you already know what you want and make the call yourself.

 - Control vs automation: High control.
 It researches and surfaces ideas; the decisions and trades stay with you.

-To be upfront, since this is our site: Walnut is the control-first kind, and it leads in that narrow category rather than overall.
-The distinctive part is that the chat knows your real connected positions, frames each one against the S&P 500, and can become a thematic basket you act on at your own broker.
+To be upfront, since this is our site: Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve.
+It is the control-first kind, and it leads in that narrow category rather than overall.
+The distinctive part for this audience is that the chat knows your real connected positions, frames each one against the S&P 500, and can become a thematic portfolio you run alongside a core you already own.
 It is not hands-off and not a manager: it sits on top of your broker, needs an existing account, leans on web and price data rather than a proprietary filings corpus, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 It is read-only by default, every trade needs your approval, and Walnut is not an investment adviser.
 Magnifi sits beside it as the broader discovery option when your question is more “which fund fits this exposure” than “what should I do with what I already hold.”

-Composer answers a different want: automation, but on rules you define rather than a model portfolio someone else chose.
-It is the closest thing here to “build your own robo,” which is why systematic investors gravitate to it.
+These two answer a different want: automation, but on rules or targets you define rather than a model portfolio someone else chose.
+They are the closest things here to “build your own robo,” which is why experienced, systematic investors gravitate to them, often for a satellite sleeve rather than the whole account.

 Composer